sinequa/sba-angular/docs/libraries/components/machine-learning.md

 ![Chat Component]({{site.baseurl}}assets/modules/machine-learning/chatgpt-facet.png){: .d-block .mx-auto }

-The chat opens a conversation instance with ChatGPT.
+The chat opens a conversation instance with a Generative Large-Language Model service (such as Azure OpenAI, powering ChatGPT, or Google's PaLM).
 It has a default configuration and therefore doesn't require any parameter in order to work, but there are many options to configure it.

 **Optional parameters:**